Bettermeans/bettermeans/README.md

 * Run `rake db:create:all` and `rake db:schema:load`

+* Then run `rake db:seed` to get some necessary seed data set up

-* To load schema into test databse, run `rake db:test:prepare`
+* To load schema into test database, run `rake db:test:prepare`

 * To run specs, run `rake`